 - 1 egg

-- 2 cups wholemeal spelt flour or buckweat flour for gluten-free
+- 2 cups wholemeal spelt flour (or any plain flour) or buckweat flour for gluten-free

 - 1 teaspoon baking powder